kyma-incubator/compass/docs/README.md

   ├── director                 # Documentation for the Director component
   ├── integration-system       # Documentation for the Integration System component
-  ├── internal                 # Internal documentation, such as investigations, proposals, and standards ├── kyma-environment-broker  # Documentation for the Kyma Environment Broker component ├── provisioner              # Documentation for the Runtime Provisioner component
-  └── runtime-agent            # Documentation for the Runtime Agent component
+  ├── internal                 # Internal documentation, such as investigations, proposals, and standards └── runtime-agent            # Documentation for the Runtime Agent component
 ```